xyaoaf/xyaoaf.github.io/_pages/publications.md

 ---

 You can also find these publications on my **[Google Scholar profile](https://scholar.google.com/citations?user=YguEIS4AAAAJ&hl=en)**.
-The following publications are listed in reverse chronological order (most recent first) and numbered accordingly.
+The following publications are listed in reverse chronological order (most recent first).

 ---